atfinke/logger/README.md

 # logger
 A personal keylogger.
-Tracks keys, commands, words, and screen (currently disabled).
+Tracks clicks, keys, commands, words, and screen (currently disabled).
 Writes to disk on interval specified in `Design.swift`.
 Python tool for creating composite image from screen captures in `python/*`.

 ## Setup